Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012

 - Those who smoke predominantly start to do so while adolescents;

 - There is mounting evidence that e-cigarette use predicts initiation of the use of traditional tobacco products among young people and/or non-smokers, and of additional health risks from the use of e-cigarette products.

 - There is a proven link between brand recognition and likelihood of starting to smoke;

-- Plain packaging reduces the impact of branding, promotion and marketing of cigarettes.
+- Plain packaging reduces the impact of branding, promotion and marketing of cigarettes and e-cigarette products.

 The WMA strongly encourages national governments to support the introduction of initiatives that break brand recognition, including plain packaging of cigarettes, other tobacco products, and e-cigarettes and deplores strategies from the tobacco industry to oppose the adoption and implementation of such policy.